ozum/pg-generator/docs/builtin-templates/Sequelize.md

     $ pgen exec sequelize-template -d our_crm -u user -p tOpSeCrEt -t model --optionsfile options.js

-* Use custom aliases for some or all models by creating a file name `custom-data.js` (you can use any name) with similar content as below:
+* Or use custom aliases for some or all models by creating a file name `custom-data.js` (you can use any name) with similar content as below:

 ```js
 Account: {